Variation of the particulars or conditions of approval of an approved active constituent

 • the chemical structure of starting materials, intermediates and reagents

-• chemical equations of the reactions involved, reflecting stereochemistry where relevant
+• chemical equations of the reactions involved, reflecting stereochemistry where relevant.

-• the relative amounts of each starting material and their order of addition
+• The relative amounts of each starting material and their order of addition

-• reaction conditions (temperature, pressure, pH and reaction times, etc.), where these are critical
+• Reaction conditions (temperature, pressure, pH and reaction times, etc.), where these are critical

-• the duration and yield of each step of the process
+• The duration and yield of each step of the process

-• information on intermediates that are isolated and purified
+• Information on intermediates that are isolated and purified

-• a description of any purification procedures for the active constituent, including procedures to recover starting materials, intermediates or the final product
+• A description of any purification procedures for the active constituent, including procedures to recover starting materials, intermediates or the final product

-• if a manufacturing concentrate is produced, details of the final concentration of the active constituent present, methods used to confirm the concentration, details of the diluents and/or any additives used.
+• If a manufacturing concentrate is produced, details of the final concentration of the active constituent present, methods used to confirm the concentration, details of the diluents and/or any additives used

 You should describe the synthetic process in sufficient detail to enable us to assess the potential presence of impurities of toxicological significance.